DistPub/bsky-did-web/README.md

 curl --verbose  --fail   --silent   --show-error   --request POST --header "Authorization: Bearer $TOKEN" https://pds.example.com/xrpc/com.atproto.server.activateAccount

 # now, your account has been activated.
-# If you changed handle to different domain, make sure reference to real did:web account
-# content is: did:web:alice.domain.tld
-# Upload alice.me/.well-known/atproto-did file with content, or
-# Add DNS TXT record ("_atproto.alice.me") with content
-# so that the client can validate your did:web account.
 ```